Avaneesh1206/Data-Science-Projects/README.md

 # Data-Science-Projects
-I am publishing codes for the problems solved by me.I took datasets from MachineHack
+I am publishing codes for the problems solved by me.I took datasets from MachineHack and Kaggle